realfresh/path_of_dev/README.md

 ## How can I use this source to create my own blog?

 ### Prerequisites
+- Familiarity with https://www.typescriptlang.org as all the code is TypeScript
-- https://nodejs.org - installed on your PC
+- https://nodejs.org, installed on your PC
-- https://prismic.io - create a repository with a content type called `Blog` with an API id of `blog` and get your API key for it
+- https://prismic.io, create a repository with a content type called `Blog` and with an API id of `blog`

 ### Process
 1. Clone this repo to your PC or fork it if you like